Bakerloo line extension: 2010s

 A consultant's report for Lewisham Council in 2010 analysed the costs and benefits of a variety of different routes for a Bakerloo extension, with costs between £1.6bn and £3.6bn, depending on the destination and the route option chosen.
 The report also stated that the Northern line extension to Battersea and the Piccadilly line upgrade were "ahead in the investment queue", and therefore work was unlikely to begin until the 2020s.
 TfL's view was that "A key advantage of the Hayes option is that [it] releases train paths into London Bridge".

 In July 2011, Network Rail published a long-term planning document for London and the South East – the Route Utilisation Strategy (RUS).
 This recommended an extension of the Bakerloo line from Elephant & Castle to Lewisham, where it would take over the line to Hayes and thus release capacity on National Rail lines into Charing Cross.
 In January 2012, Network Rail published a summary of its London & South East RUS recommendations, which stated that further feasibility work on an extension was required.
 In March 2012, Lewisham Council's consultant on the Bakerloo extension advised: "There is a good to strong, but not overwhelming case for a Bakerloo extension", explaining many other rail projects in the London area were competing for funding – including Crossrail 2 and Tube upgrades.

-In early 2013, Mayor Boris Johnson confirmed that detailed feasibility work into the extension by TfL was underway, and that Southwark Council was working out the level of development required to justify the economic case for the extension.
+In early 2013, Mayor Johnson confirmed that detailed feasibility work into the extension by TfL was underway, and that Southwark Council was working out the level of development required to justify the economic case for the extension.
 In early 2014, Mayor Johnson stated that the Old Kent Road would be designated as an Opportunity Area, causing concern that this could cause TfL to prefer a route via Old Kent Road rather than Camberwell.
 In July 2014, the London Infrastructure Plan 2050 further supported the Bakerloo line extension as a long term transport project for London.

 2014: Initial route consultation

 In September 2014, TfL launched an initial public consultation into the Bakerloo line extension.
 The proposal included a new tunnel from Elephant & Castle to Lewisham, before a further extension using existing rail lines south of Lewisham to Beckenham Junction and Hayes.
-The cost of the extension would be in the region of £2–3 billion and construction was proposed to start in the mid 2020s, with a completion date of the early to mid 2030s.
+The cost of the extension would be in the region of £2–3bn and construction was proposed to start in the mid 2020s, with a completion date of the early to mid 2030s.
 As part of the consultation, feedback was sought on various route options: